-CO1 MBOT- Students will learn and understand the importance and applications of 1205.1 Microscopy and spectroscopy.
-CO2 MBOT- Students will learn about the chromatography, Electrophoretic Techniques 1205.2 and centrifugation.
-CO3 MBOT- Students will learn about the importance and applications of 1205.3 immunotechniques and histochemical techniques.
+CO1 MBOT- Students will learn and understand the importance and applications of Microscopy 1205.1 and spectroscopy.
+CO2 MBOT- Students will learn about the chromatography, Electrophoretic Techniques and 1205.2 centrifugation.
+CO3 MBOT- Students will learn about the importance and applications of immunotechniques 1205.3 and histochemical techniques.
 CO4 MBOT- Students will learn about the importance and applications of radiolabeling 1205.4 techniques.

 - 1. Wilsons and Walker, Principles and Techniques in Biochemistry and Molecular Biology, 8th edition, 2019. - 2.
 "Bioanalytical Techniques" by Abhilasha Shourie and Shilpa S Chapadgaonkar, 2020 - "Fundamentals of Bioanalytical Techniques and Instrumentation" by Sabari and Ghoshal, 2017.
 Aidas Publishers - 4.
 "Advances in Chemical Bioanalysis (Bioanalytical Reviews)" by Frank-Michael Matysik, - 5.
-"Immunoassay and Other Bioanalytical Techniques" by Jeanette M van Emon, - 6.
-"Introduction to Bioanalytical Sensors (Techniques in Analytical Chemistry)" by Alice J Cunningham, - 7.
+"Immunoassay and Other Bioanalytical Techniques" by Jeanette M van Emon, - "Introduction to Bioanalytical Sensors (Techniques in Analytical Chemistry)" by Alice J Cunningham, - 7.
 "Biosimilars of Monoclonal Antibodies "A Practical Guide to Manufacturing, Preclinical, and Clinical Development" by Cheng Liu and K John Morrow, Sheo Li Bookas, 2017 - 8.
 "High Throughput Bioanalytical Sample Preparation: Methods and Automation Strategies" by David A Wells, 2012, Cambridge publishers, London.